ionStici/dsajs/data-structures/6-hash-maps.md

 Capable of assigning and retrieving data in a fast way.

-Hash map underlying data structure - array.
+Hash map underlying data structure - **array**.

 A value is stored at an array index determined by plugging the key into a hash function.

-Because we always know exactly where to find values in a hash map, we have constant access to any of the values it contains.
+A hashing function must be _deterministic_, meaning it must always return the same index when given the same key.

+After we get the hash code, we must _compress_ it (convert) to an array index using modular arithmetic and the hash map length.

 <br>